This article is part of a larger series on Business Financing.

 - Employing no more than 500 employees

-The SBA provides a detailed list of the eligibility requirements with a thorough explanation of each of the requirements, as well as pertinent definitions.
-To find the current deadline and application requirements for either the Small Business Innovation Research or Small Business Technology Transfer grants, you can search for either program at grants.gov.
+The Small Business Administration (SBA) provides a detailed list of the eligibility requirements with a thorough explanation of each of the requirements and pertinent definitions.
+Additional consideration is given to women, veterans, and minority-owned businesses.
+To find the current deadline and application requirements for either the SBIR or STTR grants, you can search for either program at grants.gov.

-The National Association for the Self-Employed (NASE) offers Growth Grants of up to $4,000.
-To be eligible, grant recipients must be micro-businesses.
-Grant proceeds can be used to help your business market, advertise, expand, and hire employees.
-Since 2006, the NASE has awarded nearly $1,000,000 through its Growth Grants program.
+The National Association for the Self-Employed (NASE) offers microbusinesses Growth Grants of up to $4,000.
+Grant proceeds can be used to help your business market, advertise, expand, and hire.
+Since 2006, the NASE has awarded nearly $1 million through its Growth Grants program.

 - Be a member of NASE